 Type: short-lived perennial, biennial or winter annual legume

 Roles: N source, soil builder, weed suppressor, insectary crop, forage

 Mix with: small grains, sweetclover, corn, soybeans, vegetables, grass forages

-See charts, p.
-66 to 72, for rankings and management summary.
+See charts for rankings and management summary.

 Red clover is a dependable, low-cost, readily available workhorse that is winter hardy in much of the U.S. (Hardiness Zone 4 and warmer).
 Easily overseeded or frostseeded into standing crops, it creates loamy topsoil, adds a moderate amount of N, helps to suppress weeds and breaks up heavy soil.
 Its most common uses include forage, grazing, seed harvest, plowdown N and, in warmer areas, hay.
 It’s a great legume to frostseed or interseed with small grains where you can harvest grain as well as provide weed suppression and manage N.

 Crop fertility.
 As a cover crop, red clover is used primarily as a legume green manure killed ahead of corn or vegetable crops planted in early summer.
 Full-season, over-wintered red clover can produce 2 to 4 T dry matter/A and fix 70 to 150 lb.
 N/A. In Ohio, over-wintered mammoth and medium red clover contained about 75 lb.
 N/A by May 15, increasing to 130 lb.
 N by June 22 (366).